igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Idempotency store

-An **idempotency store** is a storage mechanism used to track which events have already been processed.
+Storage mechanism used to track which events have already been processed.

 Its purpose is to:
 - record processed event IDs